×

 ARCHIVE OF MARVELOUS RESEARCH ACHIEVEMENTS

-For USTCers, scientific research is the fleeting inspiration through perplexity.
-We commit ourselves to research in both basic and cutting-edge fields in order to produce high-quality knowledge that is possibly applicable in everyday life.
-Furthermore, we hope our study may have positive implications for the people we love and the world we live in together.
+For USTCers, scientific research represents a fleeting inspiration amid perplexity.
+We dedicate ourselves to conducting research in both fundamental and cutting-edge fields, striving to generate high-quality knowledge with potential applications in everyday life.
+Moreover, we hope our studies may have positive implications for the people we cherish and the world we inhabit together.

-To browse the latest research outputs published by USTC in Nature, Science and Cell, please click the button.
+To explore the latest research outputs published by USTC in Nature, Science, and Cell, please click the button.

 CLICK